-fault tolerance.
-There are a variety of standard policies available that can be used right out of the box with little to no configuration.
-These policies are directly inspired by the policies offered by the Linux kernel but are now offered in user-space and are available on all platforms that ZeroTier supports.
+Multipath allows the simultaneous (or conditional) aggregation of multiple physical links into a bond for increased total throughput, load balancing, redundancy, and fault tolerance.
+There is a set of standard bonding policies available that can be used right out of the box with no configuration.
+These policies are inspired by the policies offered by the Linux kernel.
+A bonding policy can be used easily without specifying any additional parameters.
+For example:

-To customize a bonding policy for your use-case simply specify a
+To customize a bonding policy simply specify a standard policy as

-basePolicy and override chosen parameters.
-For example, to create a more aggressive
+basePolicy and override its parameters.
+Note that a custom policy cannot have the same name as a standard policy.
+For example, to create a more rapid

 active-backup policy that will failover

-active-backup by default but for certain peers to be bonded with a custom load-balanced bond such as
+active-backup for all peers by default but for certain peers to be bonded with a custom load-balanced bond such as

 linkSelectMethodmodes.
 There can only be one